FLAP’s Origin Story

 From then, the organization has had a profound impact on bringing this issue to light (and lights out) globally.

-For over a quarter century, FLAP Canada has poured its efforts into protecting birds from the life-threatening dangers of our built environment.
+For 30 years, FLAP Canada has poured its efforts into protecting birds from the life-threatening dangers of our built environment.
 We couldn’t do it without you… our partners, volunteers, and donors.